 example (F) | example (M)

-5. Documentary - This is a chance to recreate the feel of a TV documentary, working alongside music and SFX to recreate that specific TV doc feel.
-The subject matter can be anything, particularly if there's something you are passionate about.
-National Geographic have websites where you can see many video examples of the style and type of piece.
-It can be quite dramatic ('do ghosts really exist?', 'the disappearance of Flight 107' etc), or more discursive/journalistic (i.e. 'the miracle of multiple births', 'discovering King Tut's tomb' etc), or more reality TV based (My Beautiful Face, Last Woman Standing etc).
-Try YouTube for examples.
+5. Documentary - Here we can recreate the feel of a TV documentary, working alongside music and SFX to create a sense of a VO over video/TV images.
+The subject matter can be anything, but its crucial you stick to something that relates to your age/gender/accent.
+It can be dramatic ('do ghosts really exist?', 'the disappearance of Flight 107' etc), or more journalistic (i.e. 'the miracle of multiple births', 'discovering King Tut's tomb', Dispatches etc), or more reality TV/Fly On The Wall based (First Dates, The Undateables etc).
+Try YouTube for examples, or the main TV channel online players (4OD, iPlayer etc)

 example (F) | example (M)